Licensing and Partnerships

 DevOps ICU is a multi-day training program that’s ready to license or resell.

 The content includes participant exercises, discussion topics, and polls to keep people engaged.
-Physical handouts are still being worked on but would be part of the licensed or resold workshop.

 Agile and Lean consultants, coaches, trainers, and other specialists outside of the UX arena can resell the program, which would be taught by Debbie.